billypyu/AB_Testing/README.md

     Price and OS are two main factor which impact converted or not.
     Source and Device don't impact conversion rate that much.

+We are going to perform a t-test to test whether the test group's average revenue is higher than control group's average revenue

+    H0: test group's average revenue equal to control group's average revenue
+    HA: test group's average revenue is higher than control group's average revenue

 Pricing Differences

 Since the p-value is much smaller than 0.05 threshold, so we reject H0, and accept HA, that is, test group's average revenue is significantly higher than control group's average revenue.